Back to All Events

 VIP and Press Preview: Thursday, 18 Sept, 1-9pm

-Tulsa Artist Fellowship and Basket Books & Art are pleased to present the work of Perata Bradley and Eyakem Gulilat, two artists invested in the specificities of place and sharing the common intention of bringing attention to how architecture and space shape the spirit and liveliness of a community.
-On view from September 19 - 21, 2025, at Untitled Art Houston, Booth A31, the pairing of Bradley’s dioramic homes with Gulilat’s Cornerstones photographs opens up a spatial dialogue that points to complicated personal and public histories.
+Tulsa Artist Fellowship and Basket Books & Art are pleased to present the work of Perata Bradley and Eyakem Gulilat, two artists invested in the specificities of place, sharing a common intention to bring attention to how architecture and space shape the spirit and liveliness of a community.
+On view from September 19 - 21, 2025, at Untitled Art, Houston, Booth A31, the pairing of Bradley’s dioramic homes with Gulilat’s Cornerstones photographs opens up a spatial dialogue that points to complicated personal and public histories.
 Selected works aim to inspire complex and nuanced conversations around belonging, hope, and the nature of hospitality.

 ABOUT THE ARTISTS